warrengb/BlazorTSInterop/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This is an article on Blazor Typescript Interop.
 An elegant way to interface your Blazor C# with the browsers Javascript API.
-Discussion will contain a brief overview on the technology with a focus on why, when and how to use it.
+Discussion will contain a brief overview on the technologies and variations of how to interop Blazor with Typescript.
-In addition, an implementation walkthrough will further explain the concepts by code example on GitHub.
+An implementation walkthrough will further explain the concept by code example on GitHub.
+Coding starts off with plain old Javascript and progresses to Typescript and Typescript utilizing NPM.
+NPM has a wealth of Javascript libraries Blazor can consume.

 ![Test](./readme/blazor.png)
 &nbsp;&nbsp;&nbsp;&nbsp;**Blazor** is a formative addition to the .NET stack for building .NET Core SPA MVVM websites in